University of New Hampshire: University library

-The University Library consists of the main Dimond Library and three science libraries specializing in chemistry, physics, and computer science, mathematics, and engineering.
+The University Library consists of the main Dimond Library and three science libraries specializing in chemistry, physics, computer science, mathematics, and engineering.
 One enters The Dimond Library on the third floor.
-It has three quiet study reading rooms, seating for 1,200, Zeke's Café, and the Dimond Academic Commons (DAC), in which is offered computer workstations, IT help, the Connors Writing Center, Geospatial Information Services Center, and research help.
+It has three quiet study reading rooms, seating for 1,200, Zeke's Café, and the Dimond Academic Commons (DAC), which offers computer workstations, IT help, the Connors Writing Center, Geospatial Information Services Center, and research help.
 Other areas of the library provide access to media equipment, collaborative work spaces, and laptop ports.

 The Parker Media Lab (PML) is an interdisciplinary audio and visual self-service recording space located in the Dimond Library.
 The PML was designed to support the creation of professional, academically focused content and is available for use by any University of New Hampshire (UNH) student, staff, or faculty member.
 The space includes:

 A One Button Studio for video recording, complete with a camera, audio equipment, and lights;

 A Lightboard (transparent whiteboard), to support presentations and content delivery;

 A Mac computer with advanced editing capabilities;

-A Whisper Room (sound isolation studio) with two professional quality microphones and headsets.
+A Whisper Room (sound isolation studio) with two professional-quality microphones and headsets.

 The Parker Media Lab (PML) is located on the second floor of the Dimond Library, room 237.
 It is available for self-service use during all Dimond Library operating hours.

-University of New Hampshire InterOperability Laboratory (UNH-IOL)
+University of New Hampshire Interoperability Laboratory (UNH-IOL)

-Students and staff, mainly belonging to majors of Electrical Engineering, Computer Engineering, and Computer Science students work at the UNH InterOperability Laboratory, which tests networking and data communication devices and products.
+Students and staff, mainly belonging to majors of Electrical Engineering, Computer Engineering, and Computer Science students work at the UNH Interoperability Laboratory, which tests networking and data communication devices and products.
 The UNH-IOL interviews and accepts applications from students of all majors and varying backgrounds of job experience and expertise.

 More than 100 graduate and undergraduate student employees work with full-time UNH-IOL staff, gaining hands-on experience with developing technologies and products.
-The companies and organizations that work with the UNH-IOL benefit from cost-effective testing services, as well as the opportunity to recruit future engineers from the UNH-IOL workforce.
+The companies and organizations that work with the UNH-IOL benefit from the opportunity to recruit future engineers from the UNH-IOL workforce.